dillonj0/startup/notes.md

 # Web Programming
 ## Dillon Jensen

+### _21/FEB/2024_
+## LocalStorage
+# Store variables on a users API between refreshes etc.
+# _Items bust be string, number, or boolean.
+Use JSON.stringify() or JSON.parse() to add/remove other items (i.e. array, object) in local storage._
+setItem(name, value)
+- Sets a named item's value into local storage getItem(name)
+- Gets a named item's value from local storage removeItem(name)
+- Removes a named item from local storage clear()
+- Clears all items in local storage

 ### _20/FEB/2024_
 ## Promises
 Everything in JavaScript must be asynchronous; if you're waiting for some long process to execute, you're going to be totally locked up and having a bad time.